Participants in the South China Sea

 We are documenting the names and titles of relevant, key participants in the actions and publicity around the South China Sea, and more broadly in the countries in the area.
 Not all of these countries have a claim to reefs, but they all are relevant to the space.
 Many Western countries, and Russia patrol the South China Sea and are signing defence agreements.
 We are also documenting relevant relationships between countries in the region.

 We are still working on this list, so a few of the entries may be light on details.
 All entries are made via open source research.
-This list is updated often.
+This list is updated periodically.

 We are documenting the names and titles of relevant, key participants in the actions and publicity around the South China Sea, and more broadly in the countries in the area.
 Not all of these countries have a claim to reefs, but they all are relevant to the space.
 Many Western countries, and Russia patrol the South China Sea and are signing defence agreements.
 We are also documenting relevant relationships between countries in the region.

 We are still working on this list, so a few of the entries may be light on details.
 All entries are made via open source research.
-This list is updated often.
+This list is updated periodically.

 China